-If a student suspects a fellow student of plagiarism then he or she should speak to a member of staff in the department concerned.
+35 If a student suspects a fellow student of plagiarism then he or she should speak to a member of staff in the department concerned.
 The identity of the student making the report shall remain confidential.

-&lt;sup>29 Where the Head of Department has a potential conflict of interest (e.g. teaches or examines on the course concerned) then he or she should pass the case to another senior member of academic staff in the Department.
+36 Where the Head of Department has a potential conflict of interest (e.g. teaches or examines on the course concerned) then he or she should pass the case to another senior member of academic staff in the Department.
 In the case of small departments, where it may not be possible to pass the case to another senior member of academic staff, the case should be passed to the Head of a cognate department.

-ascertain who is to be the spokesperson for the student (the student or a representative).
+31.11 The student shall have the right to be accompanied, assisted or represented at the interview by one of the following: a parent or guardian; a fellow student or other friend; an Officer of the Students' Representative Council; a member of University staff, or any other representative.
+At the beginning of the interview, the Head of Department will ascertain who is to be the spokesperson for the student (the student or a representative).
 The foregoing not withstanding, the Head of Department shall have the right to question the student directly, where necessary.

-- 33.11 The Head of Department shall have a member of support staff present to keep a record of the meeting. - 33.12 At the interview, the student will be shown a copy of his or her work, duly marked-up and be given a clear explanation of what he or she has allegedly done.
-The student will be given the opportunity to justify the work and be invited to admit or deny responsibility. - 33.13 If the Head of Department is satisfied beyond all reasonable doubt that an offence has occurred he or she may impose an academic penalty, which will take account of the extent of the plagiarism.
+- 31.12 The Head of Department shall have a member of support staff present to keep a record of the meeting. - 31.13 At the interview, the student will be shown a copy of his or her work, duly marked-up and be given a clear explanation of what he or she has allegedly done.
+The student will be given the opportunity to justify the work and be invited to admit or deny responsibility. - 31.14 If the Head of Department is satisfied beyond all reasonable doubt that an offence has occurred he or she may impose an academic penalty, which will take account of the extent of the plagiarism.
 The Head of Department may reduce the marks or results up to the point where the academic rating for the piece of work in question is reduced to Grade H. Consideration will also be given to resubmission opportunities; the maximum mark that can be awarded to any resubmission is the pass mark appropriate to the degree programme being followed.
 The student shall be given instruction about plagiarism and the necessity of properly acknowledging and referencing sources.